TuxVinyards/qqX/README.md

 ## Release notes

-- Release 1.8.05 fixes the wget 302 / SHA error that occured from github archive changes.
+- Release 1.8.05 should fix the wget 302 / SHA error that occured from github archive changes.

 - For updates from 1.8.04 and previous, please download the latest release [directly](<https://github.com/TuxVinyards/qqX/releases/latest>)

-- Release [1.9.0.02](https://github.com/TuxVinyards/qqX/tree/1.9.0.02) is now available in early beta by switching branch.
-There are still some features to add but it appears to be stable.

 ### Known Issues

 Tests show that official Quickemu 4.9.5 can cause Intel processors to run MacOS very slowly.
 Doesn't affect FreeBird or FreeSpirit.

 Recently noticed: is a problem with telescoping VM's on Intel Hosts.
 (Possibly AMD too?).
-For telescoping use Freebird, not FreeSpirit.
-Fix to be released on the 1.9 branches before long.
+Now fixed for FreeBird and FreeSpirit.

 - See [FreeBird](https://github.com/TuxVinyards/qqX/wiki/FreeBird) for details on the built-ins, or [change log](https://github.com/TuxVinyards/qqX/wiki/Change-Log) for a history synopsis